GitWithS/Protex-Hack2Win/README.md

 - Reinforce memory with play-based learning
 - Improve speed and accuracy in recognition
 - Suitable for both beginners and advanced learners

-### 🧩 Mini Learning Game

-A camera-based interactive game to practice ASL.

-- Tests your signs in real-time
-- Improves speed and accuracy
-- Keeps learning fun and engaging

 ### 🧾 ASL Box

 A dedicated ASL Box for structured learning and quick reference.